Dutch set to ease lockdown despite high COVID-19 infection rates

 A nationwide nighttime curfew that has been in place for three months will be lifted on April 28, broadcasters NOS and RTL said, citing government sources, while bars and restaurants will be allowed to serve small groups on outdoor terraces between noon and 6 P.M.

-Universities and colleges will also gradually reopen, while stores will be allowed to receive more customers.
+Universities and colleges will also gradually reopen, while stores will be allowed to admit more customers.

 Prime Minister Mark Rutte is set to announce the measures at a news conference planned for Tuesday at 1900 CET (1700 GMT).